pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 ## Introduction

 Currently, the split table(regions) in tidb is constructed by following 2 steps:
-1. Notify tikv to split regions
+1. Notify tikv to split regions.
-2. Notify pd to scatter regions
+2. Notify pd to scatter regions.

 However, because of the following reasons, the time cost for the whole splitting table become unstable and rather time-consuming:
 1. Split and scatter tasks are asynchronous, which will cause many split and scatter tasks at times.
 2. At the same time will cause multiple conflicts on the same region, then we need more time to retry.
 3. It is very likely to cause a split from a scattering region, resulting in many 4 replicas regions, which will lead to the time-consuming of split table be unstable.

-More importantly, there exists different ways of tidb and other tools to split and scatter region which make it hard to be managed.
+More importantly, there exists different ways of tidb and other tools to split and scatter region which makes it hard to be managed.

 So, in order to make the time cost of the whole process more stable and unify the upstream, this proposal aims to let pd handle split and scatter region work directly.

 ## Motivation or Background

-`Split table region` means split a region into multi regions by split-keys
+`Split table region` means split a region into multi regions by split-keys.

-`Scatter table regions`: means distribute new regions to other stores
+`Scatter table regions`: means distribute new regions to other stores.

 Our purpose is to add a new PD API -- SplitAndScatterRegions(), so that TIDB and other tools can easily call this API uniformly and make the time cost of the whole process more stable.